-Clearly, a one dimensional map will just have a single row (or a single column) in the computational layer.
+Clearly, a one dimensional map will operate in the same way but just have a single row (or a single column) in the computational layer.

 Components of Self Organization

 The self-organization process involves four major components:

 Initialization: All the connection weights are initialized with small random values.